Self-dual compact gauged baby skyrmions in a continuous medium: Conclusions

-{ We enhance that the results obtained here are of current interest and may motivate more investigations about new configurations related to magnetic skyrmions.
-These topological structures emerge in magnetic materials and have been explored in several contexts \cite{Fert}.
-As a perspective, we can consider exploring new configurations to the skyrmions engendered in the context of the Dzyaloshinsky-Moriya interaction \cite{BJSchroers, Dohi, Rossler}.
-Finally, we are currently studying the existence of compact skyrmions (carrying both the magnetic flux and electric charge) in the presence of dielectric media or magnetic impurities.
-Advances in these directions we will report elsewhere.}
+Finally, already we have some issues under consideration, including the baby Skyrme model in the presence of the DM interaction, as the engendering of compact skyrmions (carrying only magnetic flux and the ones with both magnetic flux and electrically charged) in the presence of magnetic media, magnetic impurities, and other topological (nontopological) objects.
+Advances in these directions we will report elsewhere.